geoserver/geoserver/doc/en/user/source/data/vector/featurepregen.rst

    *Configuring a Pregeneralized Features data store*

-For a detailed description, look at the :doc:`Tutorial</tutorials/feature-pregeneralized/feature-pregeneralized_tutorial>`
+For a detailed description, look at the :doc:`Tutorial <../../tutorials/feature-pregeneralized/feature-pregeneralized_tutorial>`.